jopavlicek/face-recognition/readme.txt

 ==================================================
 ==   NEURAL NETWORKS FACE RECOGNITION PROJECT   ==
 ==================================================

 ==== INSTALLATION ====
 # project was built on Python 3.11.15
 # anything newer may cause problems with tensorflow
-# you can use pyenv to use multiple python versions
+# you can use pyenv to install multiple python versions

 # 1. create venv
 python -m venv .venv